Molesox/LSMRN/readme.md

    - split data in a list of snapshots, eg: [0:99], [100,199], ...

 2. Adjency
-   - generate adjency matrices G_1, G_2, ... from the snapshots.
+   - generate adjacency matrices G_1, G_2, ... from the snapshots.
    - create corresponding Y_t indication matrices.